Greener Childhood Associated With Happier Adulthood

 Armed with these data, the researchers compared the risk of developing 16 different mental health disorders in adulthood to how much green space surrounded each child's residence.
 And because they had yearly income, work history, education level, they could weigh the relative contribution of green space against socioeconomic of the parents and neighborhood.

-After accounting for those potential confounds, the researchers found that growing up near green space was associated with a lower risk of developing psychiatric illness in adulthood by anywhere from 15 to 55 percent, depending on the specific illness.
+After accounting for those potential confounds, the researchers found that growing up near green space was associated with a lower risk of developing psychiatric illness in adulthood by anywhere from 15 percent to 55 percent, depending on the specific illness.
 For example, alcoholism was most strongly associated with lack of green space growing up, and risk of developing an intellectual disability was not associated with green space.

 The strength of the association between green space and risk of psychiatric disorder was similar to other factors known to influence mental health, like socioeconomic status.
-According to Engemann, it is estimated that about 20 percent of the adult Danish population will suffer from poor psychiatric health within a year, making these slight changes in risk potentially important.
+According to Engemann, it is estimated that about 20 percent of the adult Danish population will suffer from poor psychiatric health within any given year, making these slight changes in risk potentially important.

 "Green space seemed to have an association that was similar in strength to other known influences on mental health, like history of mental health disorders in the family, or socioeconomic status," says Engemann.
 What's more, the effect of green space was "dosage-dependent" — the more of your childhood you spent close to greenery, the lower your risk of mental health problems in adulthood.